-The Communication Society has a 20-year history on the St. Edward's campus.
+The Communication Society (CoSo) has a 20-year history on the St. Edward's campus.
 The organization provides social and networking opportunities for Communication majors, but anyone with an interest in communication is welcome to join.
 CoSo is active in student life and won the "Student Life Organization of the Year Award" just two years ago.
 In the past, members have attended the National Communication Association meetings in Chicago and Orlando.